sider/sider-docs/docs/tools/others/misspell.md

 | ----------------- | ----------------------- | ----------------------------------- |
 | 0.3.4             | Others (Spell checking) | https://github.com/client9/misspell |

+**Misspell** is a spell checker to correct commonly misspelled English.

 ## Getting Started

-To start using Misspell, enable it in repository settings page on [sider.review](https://sider.review/).
+To start using Misspell, enable it in your [repository settings](../../getting-started/repository-settings.md).

-## Configuration via `sider.yml`
+## Configuration

-Here are example settings for Misspell under `misspell`:
+Here is a configuration example via `sider.yml`:

 ```yaml
 linter: